 The Keto diet and Intermittent Fasting is NOT about counting calories.
 I am including this info due to the number of questions I’ve received from readers!
 First, make sure you don’t under eat and that you are getting proper nutrients from your meals.
 Most dieticians agree that you need at least 1,200 calories per day.
 If you feel that you absolutely must track your calories, this calculator will help you determine the number of calories to eat per day!

-Instead of counting calories, I recommend you focus on eating nutrient-packed, low carb Keto-friendly foods like meat, eggs, and vegetables.
+Instead of counting calories, I recommend you focus on eating nutrient-packed, low carb Keto-friendly foods like lean meats, eggs, and vegetables.

 Tips to Get Started